Evidence-based

 In addition, those with migraine who also experience allodynia are also more likely to experience tinnitus.
 So experiencing tinnitus alongside your migraine may, and that’s a big may that needs more research, be a sign of migraine chronification.

-Treatments for migraine tinnitus
+Treatments for migraine-related tinnitus

 • Migraine DietHeal Your Headache diet, Charleston and Keto are popular choices, but the Mediterranean diet and the idea of simply eating less processed foods are gaining traction too.
 Trialing diet is a great way to investigate if diet is your tinnitus culprit.

 • Migraine supplements- Many supplements have research backing them for migraine prevention including magnesium, riboflavin and ginger.
 You can learn more about effective supplements for migraine in our article written by our resident dietitian Danielle.
+More details are below based on my own experience and research.

 • Migraine preventative medication– Tricyclic antidepressants such as Amitriptyline and Nortriptyline are not only migraine preventative medications.
 As an added bonus, they might also improve tinnitus, but more research is needed in this area.
 This article written by Dr. Hain contains a migraine medication flowchart that does a great job reviewing common migraine preventative medications.